Faulting and fracking

 A small company called Cuadrilla Resources Limited is in the vanguard of UK shale gas exploration, with licences in two regions; in Lancashire it has begun a fracking programme after several years' delay.
-It and other companies have also started in the Weald Basin, Sussex, it has started exploration, joined by another company, Celtique Energie.
+It and other companies have also started in the Weald Basin, Sussex.
 The Weald Basin exploration is for unconventional oil, not gas.
 However the Oil & Gas Authority defines the licences there to be for conventional exploration.

 I summarised the fracking problem in my submission to the House of Lords economic affairs select committee, November 2013.
 This document was limited to 3000 words and no diagrams, so references and end notes are in a separate file.